jdlib/JDBX/UserGuide.md

     cstmt.init("{call getUserName(?, ?)}");

 For more initialization options call the `init()` method on these statements which will return a initialization builder.
+The builder allows you to define properties of the query result (for query commands) or update result (for update commands).
-The terminal call to the builders method `sql(String)` is mandatory in order to perform the initialization:
+The terminal call of the `.sql(String)` method to specify a SQL command is mandatory in order to complete the initialization:

     // instruct the statement to return the value of the 'id' column (see the chapter on running updates) pstmt.init().returnCols("id").sql("INSERT INTO Users VALUES (DEFAULT, ?, ?)");